 Your accommodation: Scenic Hotel Cotswold

 The Scenic Hotel Cotswold is just a few minutes walk to boutique shopping at Merivale and Hagley Park.
-The distinctive architecture of the Scenic Hotel Cotswold reflects Christchurch's image as the most English of cities outside of England.Today you'll drive through the heart of the South Island, crossing the vast Canterbury plains.
+The distinctive architecture of the Scenic Hotel Cotswold reflects Christchurch's image as the most English of cities outside of England.Drive through the heart of the South Island, crossing the vast Canterbury plains.
 Catch your breath in Geraldine before continuing through Fairlie.
-Ascending Burkes pass you'll come to the picturesque lakeside town of Tekapo.
+Ascending Burkes pass you'll come to the picturesque town of Lake Tekapo.
+Follow the road and take in the view of Aoraki-Mt Cook (New Zealand's tallest mountain) from the shores of Lake Pukaki, known for its glacier fed turquoise blue colour.
+Continue along the lake to your final destination Aoraki-Mt Cook Village.

-Experience 500 year old icebergs up-close on the Mt Cook terminal lake.
+Experience 500-year-old icebergs up close on the Aoraki-Mt Cook terminal lake.
 The Glacier Explorers tour is the only one of its kind in New Zealand and one of only three in the world!
 Very few glaciers terminate into lakes and even fewer of them are accessible.
 See towering ice cliffs and floating icebergs from the safety of a specially designed boat.
 These boats provide a safe way to view unseen and inaccessible areas of New Zealand's largest glacier The Tasman.

 Your accommodation: Hermitage Hotel Room Mount Cook View